This magazine introduces you to Ian Duncan MacDonald's art and writing.

-Each issue, one image, from his portfolio of over 2,000 images, is showcased.
-His art can be Giclee printed on canvas, custom framed and shipped within a few days at a very reasonable price.
+Each issue, will contain one of his 2,000 images.
+This art can be Giclee printed on canvas, custom framed and shipped within a few days.

 To order and see all his total portfolio go to https://fineartamerica.com/profiles/ian-macdonald/shop?

 His novel, DUEL, is also presented, in short installments.